How One Federal Agency Meme-d Up Its Social Media

 GE: So, say you want to do the dinosaurs with the jetpacks, do you have to get approval for that?
 Who is involved in making those decisions on what you want to share?

 JG: I think sometimes when people look at the social media channels, they might think it's just, oh, some person doing whatever they want and that's not the case.
 This is still the federal government, there's still reviews to be had and it is a team approach when creating these things so at CPSC the public affairs team is about 15 people at this point.
 The vast majority of those people are public affairs officers who are working on press releases and the traditional earned media side of things and then on the social media team, you have myself and you have my colleague named Dan, who just started a couple weeks ago, actually.
 So, it’s a pretty small team overall as digital teams go and one thing we'll try to do is work closely with our colleagues in public affairs to kind of refine our messages and come up with the type of approach that we want to take that year for a campaign.
-And then once the graphics are created and usually it'll be me that takes the lead on the creative for those, they'll go to my supervisors who I have too, our deputy director of communications and our director of communications.
+And then once the graphics are created and usually it'll be me that takes the lead on the creative for those, they'll go to my supervisors: our deputy director of communications and our director of communications.
 They'll provide any notes and they'll also provide the final approval before the graphic is released.
 We've gotten that process down to a pretty well-oiled machine.

 It's not uncommon to get an approval within 30 minutes to an hour of a graphic being sent up the chain and it's, again, one of the benefits of working at a small agency is that you have those very quick approval times for stuff sometimes and, thankfully we have that here.
 I think it's what allows us to be so responsive to the conversations that are happening on social media and also allows us to have this really fun and unconventional voice that's different than anything you see across government.